mattiadutto/ugv_gazebo_sim/README.md

 # AgileX Product Gazebo Harmonic Simulate
-This repository is working with ROS2 Humble and Gazebo Harmonic.
+This repository is working with ROS2 Jazzy and Gazebo Harmonic.

 ## Install the Gazebo software